thinkgradient/MachineLearningOps/README.md

-# Introduction to Azure Machine Learning service
+# Introduction to Machine Learnin Operationalization using Azure Machine Learning Services
-This series of labs introduces core features of Azure Machine Learning service and demonstrates how AML service can be used to orchestrate machine learning workflows.
+This series of labs introduces core features of Azure Machine Learning (AML) service and demonstrates how AML service can be used to orchestrate machine learning workflows.
 The labs walk you through the key phases of a machine learning workflow: from data preparation, through model selection and tuning, to model operationalization.
+It concludes with a lab on Automated Machine Learning.
+There is an optional Model Interpretability lab which you can run through as well.

 ## Lab environment set up